Tandem skydiver freefalling above the Great Barrier Reef from Cairns — turquoise reef and coral cays visible below

 SKYONE (Cairns Skydivers) offers an optional beach landing at Etty Bay or Kurrimine Beach — a small additional cost on top of the standard jump price.
 Here's an honest assessment.

-Instead of landing back at the grassed drop zone in Innisfail, your instructor steers the parachute toward a designated beach section.
-You land on the sand with ocean views — an iconic visual finish to the jump.
-Both Etty Bay and Kurrimine Beach are genuinely beautiful, uncrowded tropical beaches approximately an hour south of Cairns.
+Instead of landing back at the grassed dropzone in Innisfail, your instructor steers the parachute toward a designated beach.
+You land on the sand with ocean views — an iconic visual finish.
+Both Etty Bay and Kurrimine Beach are beautiful, uncrowded tropical beaches on Mamu Country approximately an hour south of Cairns.

 Verdict: The beach landing is one of the genuinely unique aspects of Cairns-region skydiving.
-If photography and the complete experience is your priority, add it.
-If you're cost-focused or weather risk of missing it concerns you, skip it — the standard jump is spectacular enough.
+If photography and the complete experience are your priorities, add it.
+If you're cost-focused or the weather-cancellation risk worries you, skip it — the standard jump is spectacular enough.
 The refund policy if conditions prevent beach landing removes most of the risk.

 Honest Assessment: Pros & Cons

-• Genuinely the world's most spectacular skydive location (reef + rainforest UNESCO combo)
+• One of the world's most spectacular skydive locations (reef + rainforest UNESCO combo)

-• No experience needed — tandem format makes it accessible to anyone
+• No experience needed — tandem format makes it accessible to almost anyone

-• 60 full seconds of freefall at 200 km/h — lengthy enough to process and enjoy
+• 60 full seconds of freefall at 200 km/h — long enough to process and enjoy

-• 5–7 minute canopy ride over incredible scenery after freefall
+• 5–7 minute canopy ride over remarkable scenery

 • Free Cairns hotel transfers included

-• Beach landing option available (Etty Bay — cassowaries a bonus!)
+• Beach landing option (Etty Bay — cassowaries occasionally on the sand)

 • Group discounts available (4+ people)